selimyilbas/P2P-File-Sharing-App/README.md

 File Exclusion: Customize file sharing by excluding specific files or file patterns (e.g., system files like .DS_Store).
 Progress Tracking: Real-time progress bars for active downloads.

-Network Issues:
-If peers are not discovered, verify your network configuration and firewall settings.
-Using bridged networking in your VM settings is recommended.

-File Exclusions:
-If unwanted files (e.g., .DS_Store) appear, add them to the exclusion list using the provided GUI options.